GoogleCloudPlatform/click-to-deploy/triggers/README.md

     *   `$APP_NAME` is the application name for which you want to update the trigger.
-    *   `$PROJECT_ID` is the GCP project ID of the project where the trigger will be created.
+    *   `$PROJECT_ID` is the GCP project ID of the project where the trigger will be updated.

 ### Export an existing trigger